 Two options include a handheld Doppler ultrasound or a finger pulse oximeter.

-The handheld Doppler ultrasound is an accurate way of measuring the distal pulse as you inflate the cuffs.
+The handheld Doppler ultrasound is an accurate way to measure the distal pulse while inflating the cuffs.
 This is fast and accurate, though it typically costs a little over $100.

 An affordable and easy-to-use ultrasound unit to determine limb occlusion pressure when using blood flow restriction training.